ahg-g/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 Using the `controller.kubernetes.io/pod-deletion-cost`, users can set a preference regarding which pods to remove first when downscaling a ReplicSet.

-The annotation should be set on the pod, the expected type is `int64`.
+The annotation should be set on the pod, the expected type is `int32`.
 It represents the cost of deleting a pod compared to other pods belonging to the same ReplicaSet.
 Pods with lower deletion cost are preferred to be deleted before pods with higher deletion cost.

 The implicit value for this annotation for pods that don't set it is 0; negative values are permitted.
+Invalid values will be rejected by the kube-api-server.

 This feature is alpha and disabled by default.
 You can enable it by setting the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/)